 - 9.1 The founding of the jam factory by Wilkin & Sons in 1885 was a big factor in the establishment of the village and has made a major contribution to the identity and heritage of Tiptree.
 The presence of the jam factory is highly valued by the community as an employer and as a contributor to the life and culture of the village not to mention its role in putting Tiptree 'on the map'.
 Subsequently a growing number of businesses have made their home in the village each contributing to making Tiptree the thriving community it is today. - 9.2 Through the Community Questionnaire, 64 respondents indicated that they operated a business within the village which together accounted for a total of 463 employees.
 Of these 64 businesses, 11 need space to expand including 3 that would like an affordable unit.
 In addition a further 25 respondents currently operate a business outside of Tiptree but have expressed a desire to relocate into Tiptree should suitable premises be available.
 The expressed need is for office space (15 units) and retail or business units (15 units).
-In each case about half the required units to be available to rent. - 9.3 Besides Tiptree District Centre there are four designated Local Economic Areas (LEAs) in Tiptree.
-These are: - Alexander Cleghorn site - Basketworks site - Tiptree Jam Factory - Tower Business Park - 9.4 Emerging LPP2 Policy SG4 safeguards these areas for employment purposes which primarily relates to general industrial, storage and distribution uses and for office, research and development and light industrial uses (within Use Class E).
-Alternative uses will only be permitted in particular circumstances, as explained in Policy SG4. - 9.5 Market research indicates that there is little perceived requirement for further provision of community services, financial or business services or leisure facilities.
+In each case about half the required units to be available to rent. - 9.3 Besides Tiptree District Centre, the CLP S2 Policies SG4 and SS14 (Policy Map) designate four Local Economic Areas (LEAs) in Tiptree.
+These are: - Alexander Cleghorn site - Basketworks site - Tiptree Jam Factory - Tower Business Park - 9.4 CLP S2 Policy SG4 safeguards these areas for employment purposes which primarily relates to general industrial, storage and distribution uses and for office, research and development and light industrial uses (within Use Class E).
+Alternative uses will only be permitted in particular circumstances, as explained in Policy SG4. - 9.5 Market research indicates that there is a limited requirement for further provision of community services, financial or business services or leisure facilities.
 In light of the Covid-19 pandemic it is anticipated that demand for small scale office space will increase, albeit this will be limited as demand for these uses was decreasing before the pandemic.
 It is likely to be focused on new ways of working, e.g. remote workers seeking shared workspaces closer to where they live.
-Retail was also identified as a sector where there was uncertainty over the need for more space but many in the community felt that more shops and services would be of value to Tiptree. - 9.6 Commercial agents covering the Tiptree area stated that by far the most active employment requirement identified is the provision of light industrial workshops, with demand well exceeding supply across the region.
+Many in the community felt that more shops and services would be of value to Tiptree but there is uncertainty in the retail sector over the need for more space. - 9.6 Commercial agents covering the Tiptree area stated that by far the most active employment requirement identified is the provision of light industrial workshops, with demand well exceeding supply across the region.
 Lack of new-build stock is preventing companies from moving which creates a 'trickle down' effect leading to a lack of entry-level workshop space. - 9.7 Tiptree is considered to be a small commercial market, barely known outside of the local area and has limited stock of units and floor space.
 However, if new employment land was made available this could accommodate demand for new build light industrial or general industrial workshop or warehouse space which would potentially expose Tiptree to a wider market.
 Such provision of a range of small and medium sized units is precisely where market demand is centred.
 It should be noted that the LEAs in Tiptree which have traditionally serviced these markets are largely at capacity.
+(For further evidence of the commercial requirements in Tiptree see the Employment Topic Paper).